MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 1. In the Certificate Templates console, right-click **User** and select **Duplicate Template**.

    >[!WARNING]
-   >Do not select **Apply** or **OK** at any time prior to step 10.
+   >Do not select **Apply** or **OK** until you have completed entering information for all tabs.
 Some choices can only be configured at template creation, if you select these buttons before entering ALL parameters you cannot change them.
-For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_ shows in the Provider Category field, it becomes disabled, preventing any further change.
+For example, on the **Cryptography** tab, if *Legacy Cryptographic Storage Provider* shows in the Provider Category field, it becomes disabled, preventing any further change.
 The only alternative is to delete the template and recreate it.

 1. In the Properties of New Template dialog box, on the **General** tab, complete the following steps: